idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVTurbulentViscosityWallFunction.md

 This treatment is enabled by setting parameter [!param](/FVBCs/INSFVTurbulentViscosityWallFunction/wall_treatment) to `eq_linearized`.
-The treatement uses a linearized version of the wall function, in which a linear Taylor approximation is used for the natural logarithm.
+The treatment uses a linearized version of the wall function, in which a linear Taylor approximation is used for the natural logarithm.
 This approximation results in a quadratic equation that is solved directly for $u_{\tau}$.
 Then, $y^+$ is computed from $u_{\tau}$.